 OK, here we go.
 I did this for 4 four normal-sized humans and one baby.

 You will need for my Asian Egg Breakfast;

-- 4-5, 1″ slices of French loaf, that I then simply cut to cubes for use as croutons;
+- 4-5, 1″ slices of French loaf, that I then simply cut into cubes for use as croutons,

 - A good pinch of salt and pepper.

-OK take a good sized pan, one that has a lid.
-Get that on the heat and when nicely hot, in with some olive oil, the bacon, the garlic, the onion and the croutons.
+OK take a good-sized pan, one that has a lid.
+Get that on the heat and when nicely hot, in with some olive oil, the bacon, the garlic, the onion, and the croutons.
 Keep moving them about.
-The croutons will absorb all the bacony goodness, and flavours, and should start to toast and crisp up, as should the bacon.
-You just know this is going to be good don’t you.
+The croutons will absorb all the bacony goodness, and flavors, and should start to toast and crisp up, as should the bacon.
+You just know this is going to be good, don’t you?

-Once you have all the nice crispy bacon and toasted croutons, in goes the capsicum, tomatoes, chili (if adding now), ground coriander and that all important good pinch of salt and pepper.
-You want to occasionally move this round in the pan so not to stick.
+Once you have all the nice crispy bacon and toasted croutons, in goes the capsicum, tomatoes, chili, ground coriander, and that all-important good pinch of salt and pepper.
+You want to occasionally move this round in the pan so as not to stick.
 You really don’t want to overcook this as there is yet one more step to do for my Asian Egg Breakfast.

-Now at last stage of Asian Egg Breakfast.
-Simply rip up some fresh coriander, sprinkle that over and the a dusting of smoked paprika.
+Now at the last stage of the Asian Egg Breakfast.
+Simply rip up some fresh coriander, sprinkle that over, and give a dusting of smoked paprika.
 Take the pan to the table and serve on up with a spatula.
-A bloody nice breakfast by anyone’s standards!!!
+A nice breakfast by anyone’s standards!!!

 And there you have it folks.
 You are done.
 Believe me, this is not a hard recipe at all.
 Take your time to chop all the items up before you start, and then it is really easy just to throw them on at the right time.

 It’s seriously simple but looks really nice, tastes seriously good, and you know another good thing was the whole family ate it together.
 I like that and hope you do too.
 Asian Egg Breakfast – ENJOY!!!